 Sex-based discrimination also includes protecting pregnant female employees.
 Under the Pregnancy Discrimination Act, pregnant employees are protected from discrimination on the basis of childbirth, pregnancy, and any associated medical conditions.

 Sexual Harassment In The Workplace

-Workplace sexual harrassment, a type of sex-based discrimination, is also illegal and grounds for a lawusuit.
-This involves a wide range of issues, from supervisiors requesting quid-pro-quo sexual favors to hostile work environments that negatively affect any gender or sex.
+Workplace sexual harassment, a type of sex-based discrimination, is also illegal and grounds for a lawsuit.
+This involves a wide range of issues, from supervisors requesting quid-pro-quo sexual favors to hostile work environments that negatively affect any gender or sex.

 Age Discrimination In The Workplace

 Age discrimination makes it illegal for employers to discriminate against employees because of their age.
 This is only applicable for employees who are 40 years of age or older.
 People older than 40 are protected both in the workplace and during a job search.